QuantEcon/lecture-python-intro/lectures/inflation_history.md

 Thue, the waste from using gold and silver as coins  prompted John Maynard Keynes to call a commodity standard a “barbarous relic.”

-A fiat money system disposes of all reserves behind a currency.
+A paper fiat money system disposes of all reserves behind a currency.

 In doing so, it also eliminates an automatic supply mechanism constraining the price level.

-A low-inflation fiat money system replaces that automatic mechanism with an enlightened government that commits itself to limit the quantity of a pure token, no-cost currency.
+A low-inflation paper fiat money system replaces that automatic mechanism with an enlightened government that commits itself to limit the quantity of a pure token, no-cost currency.

 Now let's see what happened to the price level in our four countries when after 1914 one after another of them left the gold/silver standard.

 We'll show a version of the complete  graph that originally appeared on page 35 of {cite}`sargent2002big`.

-The graph shows logarithms of price levels for four ``hard currency'' countries from 1600 to 2000.
+The graph shows logarithms of price levels our  four "hard currency" countries from 1600 to 2000.

-(We did't need to take  logarithms in our earlier graphs that  had stopped in 1914 -- we use logarithms now because we want also  to fit observations after 1914 in the same graph as the earlier observations.)
+We didn't need to take  logarithms in our earlier graphs that  had stopped in 1914 -- we use logarithms now because we want also  to fit observations after 1914 in the same graph as the earlier observations.

+All four of the countries eventually permanently left the gold standard by modifying their monetary and fiscal policies in several ways, starting the outbreak of the Great War in 1914.

 ```{code-cell} ipython3
 # create plot